SLS Nylon Care Guide

 Your parts have arrived!
 What’s next?

-Here is our guide on how to make the most of your 3D prints.
+Here is our guide on how to make the most of your 3D printed prints from 3DPRINTUK.

-With our new cleaning procedure, finding powder residue on your parts is fast becoming a thing of the past.
+Our cleaning procedure during standard post-processing means that finding powder residue on your parts is greatly reduced.
 In the unlikely event that you do find a small build up of powder in a corner somewhere or a small amount of powder coming off the print when you touch it, this is nothing to worry about.
 Any excess powder can be easily removed with a little soap and water.
 You can use a coarse brush if you want it really clean.
 The material may feel porous but it is only the outer 0.2-0.3mm that will retain any moisture and this will dry out very quickly.

 We print and clean thousands of models daily and go out of our way to make sure holes are cleaned out of powder.
 Even with this level of care, every so often, some parts do get by us with blocked holes.
 The powder should come loose if you give it a poke with a needle or something similar.
 Long thin holes can be a bit stubborn and in some cases designing in a ‘drain’ type hole half way along the part can aid in getting the powder out.
 In the studio we use modellers drill bits and airbrush needles which work great especially for smaller holes.